CrIME IN ILLINOIS ONLINE HELP

 Fraud, Larceny, Robbery, etc.

-§ Destruction/Damage/Vandalism of Property - To willfully or
+of Property - To willfully or maliciously destroy, damage, deface,

-maliciously destroy, damage, deface, or otherwise injure real or personal
+or otherwise injure real or personal property without the consent of the owner

-property without the consent of the owner or the person having custody or
+or the person having custody or control of it

-§ Drug/Narcotic Violations - The unlawful cultivation,
+Violations - The unlawful cultivation, manufacture, distribution,

-importation of any controlled drug or narcotic substance
+controlled drug or narcotic substance

-Equipment Violations - The unlawful manufacture, sale,
+§ Drug Equipment Violations - The unlawful manufacture, sale, purchase, possession,

-preparing and/or using drugs or narcotics
+drugs or narcotics

 § Incest – Non-forcible sexual intercourse between persons who